-Real Estate Express has received approvals from real estate regulatory boards in 35 states for our online (asynchronous and synchronous) courses in Real Estate Salesperson/Broker Pre-License, Post-License, and Continuing Education.
+Colibri Real Estate has received approvals from real estate regulatory boards in 39 states for our online (asynchronous and synchronous) courses in Real Estate Salesperson/Broker Pre-License, Post-License, and/or Continuing Education.
 Our courses are also approved by the Association of Real Estate License Law Officials (ARELLO) and/or the International Distance Education Certification Center (IDECC) in the states where it is required by law.

-The program listed in this catalog has been approved for Real Estate Express to offer by the Nevada Real Estate Division toward the required education for the Nevada real estate salesperson license.
+The program listed in this catalog has been approved for Colibri Real Estate to offer by the Nevada Real Estate Division toward the required education for the Nevada real estate salesperson license.